Peru flag

-The postal code for Chirimoto is 01380 in Amazonas, Rodríguez de Mendoza, Peru.
-The table below lists ZIP codes and postcodes for places within Chirimoto.
+The Postal Codes (Códigos postales) for Chirimoto is 01380 in Rodríguez de Mendoza, Amazonas, Rodríguez de Mendoza, Peru.
+The table below lists Postal Codes and postcodes for places within Chirimoto.

 Postal Codes for Places in Chirimoto